-How to Make Strawberry Chocolate Cake
+How to Make Chocolate Strawberry Cake

-- Spread strawberry jam on each layer.
+- Spread the jam: Spread the strawberry jam on each cake layer.
+Or, use mashed fresh strawberries.

 Tips for the Best Strawberry Chocolate Cake